The Importance of Feline Wellness

 As a cat owner, it’s important to be aware of the signs that could indicate the presence of kidney disease.
 Some of these signs include:

 A blood test and urine test can confirm if kidney disease is present.

-Cat arthritis is characterized by pain and inflammation in the joints, usually in the elbow joint.
+Feline arthritis is characterized by pain and inflammation in the joints, usually in the elbow joint.
 Similar to kidney disease, arthritis is a progressive condition that tends to afflict senior cats, since their joints tend to degenerate with age.
 Cats that are overweight can also be at risk for arthritis, even if they’re younger.
 Regardless of the cause, arthritis can be quite painful for your feline friend and negatively affect their quality of life.

-Symptoms of Cat Arthritis
+Symptoms of Feline Arthritis